Berber traditional religion: War Goddess Tanit

+Funerary Stele with the sign of Tanit found in Cirta, Algeria.

 The ancient cult of Neith (Ha-nit) (or Nit, or Tinnit) influenced the ancient Egyptians with their goddess Neith, and the Hellenes with their goddess Athena through the Berber cult of war, and was an imported deity from Libya who was in wide worship in 600 BC in Sais (Archaic name: Ha-Nit) by the Libyan population inhabiting Sais, a temple of Neith was established in this city by the earliest local dynasty.
 Neith is the direct predecessor to Athena as follows:

 Above the Kerameikos [in Athens] and the portico called the King's Portico is a temple of Hephaistos.
 I was not surprised that by it stands a statue of Athena, because I knew the story about Erikhthonios.
 But when I saw that the statue of Athena had blue eyes I found out that the legend about them is Libyan.
 For the Libyans have a saying that the Goddess is the daughter of Poseidon and Lake Tritonis, and for this reason has blue eyes like Poseidon.